 - Lovable Sex Maniac:

-- Mistaken for Pedophile: In episode 35, the quote above causes Sugita to (not seriously, though) think that Okamoto is a paedophile, but it's actually just a quote of RO-KYU-BU's Supporting Protagonist (who in the show itself is also constantly mistaken for a paedophile).
+- Mistaken for Pedophile: In episode 35, the quote above causes Sugita to (not seriously, though) think that Okamoto is a pedophile, but it's actually just a quote of RO-KYU-BU's Supporting Protagonist (who in the show itself is also constantly mistaken for a pedophile).

 - Senpai Kohai: The kohai to Sugita and Nakamura.